 United Ad Label develops products that aid and enhance patient safety processes in health systems, hospitals, clinics, physician offices, nursing homes and more.
 If your protocol requires a different message, color or process that UAL stock products do not address, check out our custom solutions.
 We can create a label that meets your exact needs and bring awareness to the Joint Commission patient safety goals.
 Click here to learn more.

-Editors Note: This post was updated in January, 2022 to reflect the latest information from The Joint Commission.
+Editors Note: This post was updated in December, 2022 to reflect the latest NPSG information from The Joint Commission.